htrick/Senior-Project/README.md

 * -p: An optional flag argument to use with -a or -n to specify what percentage of the downloaded images to set aside for validation, percentage is to be a float between 0-1.0.
 Default percentage is 0.15

 ## inference.py
-**Functionality**: Using the provided config file, make a prediction of the 128 points representing the free space in each image in the directory in the config file.
-Then overlay the 128 points onto the original image and save it.
+**Functionality**: Using the provided config file, make a prediction of the num_outputs points representing the free space in each image in the directory in the config file.
+Then overlay the num_outputs points onto the original image and save it.
 ```
 Usage: python3 inference.py -c <config_file> [-w <weights>]
 ```